erinrkahn/final_project/README.md

     - Duplicate data was dropped so that the model would not be overfitted.
     - Categorical data was encoded using OneHotEncoder since the neural network can only take in and interpret numerical values.

-- **Preliminary Feature Engineering and Preliminary Feature Selection**
+- **Feature Engineering and Feature Selection**
   - For the model, we decided upon a model based on a deep learning neural network due to the diversity of the input data.
   - Since the inputs of the model range from average housing prices to average soil temperature (F), we believed a neural network would be able to figure out and parse through the complexity of the relationships of these variables better than a simple logistic regression model or decision tree.
-  - The **X** variable of our model is all of the data except for the hot encoded **Major Incident** column, and the **y** variable was the **Major Incident** column from the wildfire data set.
+  - The **X** variable of our model is all of the data except for the **Major Incident** column, and the **y** variable was the **Major Incident** column from the wildfire data set where 0 equaled False (not a major incident) and 1 equaled True (was a major incident).

 - **Splitting into Training and Testing Sets**
   -  For the model, we decided to use a traditional split of inputting **75%** of the data into the training set and **25%** of the data into the testing set.
   -  This split was also possible due to the fact that the compiled, merged data set is very large, and thus there would be plenty of data to be tested on for a 25% split.

 - **Model Choice**
-  - As previously mentioned, we decided upon using a deep learning neural network because it would be able to parse out complex relationships between seemingly disparate variables that a simpler logistic regression model may not be able to perform.
+  - As previously mentioned, we decided upon using a deep learning neural network because it would be able to figure out complex relationships between seemingly disparate variables that a simpler logistic regression model may not be able to perform.
   - However, the greatest limitation and caveat of a neural network model is that it processes these relationships in a black box, so we have no idea about how it's relating these variables to one another let alone the reasoning behind which input features the model prioritizes as the most significant input features for determining the best accuracy.

 ### Refining the Machine Learning Model: